 Customer data is power.
 It means you can sell more, target more accurately and feed data into drip email marketing campaigns.
 Asking customers or prospects for too much information is the quickest way to lose them - period.
 Think about optimising every form on your website and even at the checkout!

 At the minimum, get a name and email address (and payment details, as needed) - but don't ask for more than necessary.
 Neil Patel shows us that removing don't ask for more than necessary.
 Neil Patel shows us that removing one input field can increase conversion rates 26%.
 It’s simple, ask less and your customer will buy more.

 How do we know we are getting a good deal?
 One simple but effective way is to show what visitors would have paid before a discount is applied or automatically given.

 It seems to too simple to miss but it’s surprising to see the number websites that miss this trick.
 Clearly stating how much the item would cost without the applied discount can drive conversions and show the true value of the discount.

 If you’re not running any discounts, have you thought about offering a ‘price promise guarantee’ on all products?
 It’s an easy way to take the thought out of your customer's head about finding it cheaper elsewhere.

 Another way to present discount value is to offer FREE delivery over a certain order value, however, don’t forget to tell the visitor how much they might be saving.
 You can implement this by adding the original delivery cost at checkout and then applying the discount.

-Although there are many types of ecommerce discounts that can help drive sales, increase new customer acquisition and boost conversions, a business can quickly become too reliant on sales.
-Be careful not to damage your brand image, over rely on ‘price-driven’ shoppers and decrease profitability.
+Although there are many types of eCommerce discounts that can help drive sales, increase new customer acquisition and boost conversions, a business can quickly become too reliant on sales.
+Be careful not to damage your brand image, overly relying on ‘price-driven’ shoppers and decrease profitability.

 As you can see, there are many tactics to help drive revenue growth from your website.